Hunger in America: 2016 United States Hunger and Poverty Facts

 - The TANF program provides block grants to states to provide assistance to needy families.
 States have discretion on how to use the funds.

-- The number of TANF recipients has fallen by 60 percent from 1996, the last year of the Aid to Dependent Children program and the beginning of TANF to 3 2014.
-This decline has happened even though the poverty rate has increased since 1996.
+- The number of TANF recipients has fallen by 60 percent from 1996, the last year of the Aid to Dependent Children program and the beginning of TANF, to 2014.

 - The number of families receiving TANF benefits for every 100 families with children in poverty has declined from 82 families in 1979 to 68 families in 1996 to 26 families in 2013.
 TANF benefits have lost a fifth of their value since 1996 in most states and leave families far below the poverty line (CBPP TANF).